10 Top Baking Tips for the Perfect Cake Every New Baker should know!

 It may sound like what everyone is talking about on the planet but it is very important to chill the cookie dough for at least 8-10 hours (preferably 24 hours!) before you shape it and bake cookies.
 This lets the flavors blend well with each other giving you an awesome cookie every time you bake them.

-Once you follow all these baking tips, you will carve your way towards being a professional baker and make professional cakes.
+Once you follow all these baking tips and with enough baking practice, you will carve your way towards being a professional baker and make professional cakes.

 Following simple yet actionable baking tips is important for beginner bakers to gain confidence with baking at home.